nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and last 2 months it entered the top-50 (https://forum.nim-lang.org/t/8297).
 We hope this release will reinforce this trend, building on Nim's core strenghs: a practical, compiled systems programming language offering C-like performance and portability, python-like syntax, LISP-like flexibility, strong C, C++, js, python interop and best-in class metaprogramming.

 This release includes improvements in the following areas:
+* new language features (user defined literals, private imports, strict effects, `iterable[T]`, new style concepts, dot-like operators, block arguments with optional params)
+* new compiler features (`nim --eval:cmd`, custom nimscript extensions, customizable compiler messages)
 * major improvements to gc:arc, gc:orc
-* roundtrip float to string: >10x faster, correct rounding via dragonbox algorithm
+* correctness and performance of integer and float parsing and rendering in all backends
 * significant improvements in error messages, showing useful context
 * doc generation logic and documentation, in particular `runnableExamples` now works in more contexts and replaces `code-block`.
 * made js, VM and nimscript backend more consistent with c backend, allowing more modules to work with those backends, including the imports from `prelude`; the test suite now standardizes on testing stdlib modules on each major backend (c, js, vm).
 * support for apple silicon/M1 macs, 32-bit RISC-V, improved support for nodejs backend
-* major improvements to the following modules: `system, math, random, json, jsonutils, os, typetraits, wrapnils, lists, hashes`
+* major improvements to the following modules: `system, math, random, json, jsonutils, os, typetraits, wrapnils, lists, hashes` including performance improvements
-* performance improvements in compiler and stdlib
 * deprecated a number of error prone or redundant mis-features

 # Installing Nim 1.6
 We recommend everyone to upgrade to 1.6: